Shypes/imagine-server/README.md

 If the files are deleted and the above steps are carried out to create the file, the unit test will fail on the first run and pass on the second.

+`I was able to successfully run the code on my Mac Laptop with out needing OpenWRT Virtual machine`